MegaGlest/megaglest-source/docs/README.txt

 shortcomings.

-Next to standard dedicated gaming video cards, MegaGlest also runs fine on most integrated Intel GMA, Nvidia and ATI GPUs, but you will feel an urge to reduce visual effects.
+Next to standard dedicated gaming video cards, MegaGlest also runs fine on most integrated Intel GMA, Nvidia and AMD/ATI APUs, but you will feel an urge to reduce visual effects.
+See http://faq.megaglest.org for more hints.

 To run MegaGlest in headless mode, neither video nor audio hardware and driver support are neccessary.
 For a good user experience, please ensure your system